Back to Roborock Guides

 Quick Solutions

-Gently spin LiDAR turret by hand to check for obstruction
+Gently spin the turret by hand with the robot off to check for mechanical binding

-Contact Roborock support if turret motor has failed
+Contact Roborock support for turret motor replacement if mechanical failure is confirmed

 Still having issues?
 This is usually the deeper cause below.